hortonworks/ansible-hortonworks/README.md

 If the infrastructure already exists, it can also use a static inventory.

-It can use a static blueprint or generate a blueprint based on the components selected.
+It can use a static blueprint or generate a blueprint based on the components selected in the Ansible variables file.

+For a full list of supported features check [bellow](#features).

 ## [Installation](id:installation)